bosch-aisecurity-aishield/Reference-Implementations/Product_Taskpair_wise/Tabular_Classification/extraction/README.md

 ```
 Note: If you choose to use the pip install commands, you should uncomment the relevant code in the notebook before running it.

-`<a name="credential"></a>`
 ## Obtaining AIShield Credentials

 In order to use AIShield, you will need to obtain API keys, org ID, and other necessary details.
 Here are the steps to obtain them:

-1. If you are working in AWS cloud, you can subscribe to the product by clicking on this [link](https://aws.amazon.com/marketplace/pp/prodview-ppbwtiryaohti).
+ -  If you are working in AWS cloud, you can subscribe to the product by clicking on this [link](https://aws.amazon.com/marketplace/pp/prodview-ppbwtiryaohti).

-2. If you are not working in AWS cloud , you can subscribe to the product by clicking on this [link](https://boschaishield.com/trial-request)
+ -  If you are not working in AWS cloud , you can subscribe to the product by clicking on this [link](https://boschaishield.com/trial-request)

-3. Once you have access to AIShield, you can obtain your API keys and org ID by following the instructions provided in your welcome email.
+ -  Once you have access to AIShield, you can obtain your API keys and org ID by following the instructions provided in your welcome email.
 To obtain the API key and org ID, you can follow these steps:
---Log in to the [AIShield Developer Portal](https://portal.aws.boschaishield.com/) using your credentials.
+	 - Log in to the [AIShield Developer
+   Portal](https://portal.aws.boschaishield.com/) using your credential
---Under the **API** tab, copy the URL under **Endpoint URL**.
+	 - Under the **API** tab, copy the URL under **Endpoint URL**
---Under the **My Dashboard** tab, copy the **Subscription Key**.
+	 - Under the **My Dashboard** tab, copy the **Subscription Key**
---In the welcome email you received after signing up for AIShield, copy the **Org_Id**.
+	 - Copy the **Org_Id** from the welcome email you would have received after signing up

 ## Running the notebook
 This repository contains two reference implementations for the XGBoost model with AIShield integration.
 The first implementation uses the AIShield Python package to perform vulnerability analysis and defense generation.
 The second implementation calls the underlying AIShield APIs directly to perform these tasks.